slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - you can't stop the future -> control
-- make the exercise: imagine you life in 10years. possible futures.
+- make the exercise: imagine you life in 10years.
+Possible futures.
 -->